Ready, set, adult: Students compete in Delaware school’s ‘life skills’ Olympics

 To prepare for the inevitable, young people go to schools for academic instruction.
 They get tested on what they learn in the classroom, but life as an adult takes more than academics.
 Students also need social and job skills.

-At the High Road School of Delaware, students’ know-how is put to the test at the Transition Olympics, a relay competition to see which team could win at “life skills” challenges exhibiting the ability for independent living, job readiness and teamwork.
+At the High Road School of Delaware, students’ know-how is put to the test at the Transition Olympics, a relay competition showcasing “life skills” such as independent living, job readiness, and teamwork.

 - Sorting clothes